Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study

 The Van Hove singularity (VHS) temperature $T_{\rm VHS}$ is the temperature at which the renormalized quasiparticle energy $\tilde{\varepsilon}^*_{\bm{k}}$ at the X point $\bm{X}=(\pi,0)$ is placed at the Fermi level $\tilde{\varepsilon}^*_{\bm{X}}=0$.
 Here, $\tilde{\varepsilon}^*_{\bm{k}}$ is defined as $\tilde{\varepsilon}^*_{\bm{k}}=z_{\bm{k}}\tilde{\varepsilon}_{\bm{k}}$ and

 where $\Sigma_{\bm{k}}(\omega)$ denotes the electron self-energy, $\mu$ represents the chemical potential and $z_{\bm{k}}$ is the quasiparticle residue

-The stability of the pseudogap and strange metal states is strongly influenced by the relative positions of $T_{\rm VHS}$ (the red lines in Fig.~\ref{pTphase}) and the characteristic hole concentration $p_{\rm MS}$ below which tendency toward the electron localization of the Mott--Heisenberg and Slater mechanisms occurs: the metal-insulator phase separation with $U\gtrsim 3$, i.e., tendency toward charge disproportionation owing to the Mott electron localization, and the pseudogap formation by the AFM fluctuation akin to the gap formation at the magnetic Brillouin zone boundary of the Slater mechanism.
-On the other hand, with $p\gtrsim p_{\rm MS}$ electrons are prone to be mobile at the cost of the increase of effective mass, i.e., reduction of $z_{\bm{k}}$, caused by the strong scattering owing to the AFM fluctuation.
+The stability of the pseudogap and strange metal states is strongly influenced by the relative positions of $T_{\rm VHS}$ (the red lines in Fig.~\ref{pTphase}) and the characteristic hole concentration $p_{\rm MS}$ below which tendency toward the electron localization of the Mott--Heisenberg and Slater mechanisms occurs: the metal-insulator phase separation with $U\gtrsim 3$, i.e., tendency toward charge disproportionation owing to the Mott electron localization, and the pseudogap formation by the AFM fluctuations akin to the gap formation at the magnetic Brillouin zone boundary of the Slater mechanism.
+On the other hand, with $p\gtrsim p_{\rm MS}$ electrons are prone to be mobile at the cost of the increase of effective mass, i.e., reduction of $z_{\bm{k}}$, caused by the strong scattering owing to the AFM fluctuations.
 The detailed discussions on $p_{\rm MS}$ are in Sec.~\ref{Chemi} and the values for $U=6$ and $U=8$ are $p_{\rm MS}\approx 0.18$ and $p_{\rm MS}\approx 0.2$, respectively.
 The energy position of the VHS can be controlled by $t'$ and three typical cases where the $T_{\rm VHS}$ line is placed far below ($t'=0$), around ($t'=-0.2$) and far above ($t'=-0.3$) $p_{\rm MS}$ with fixed value of $U=8$ are shown in Figs.~\ref{pTphase}(a), (b) and (c), respectively.